Before we get into where to start with innovation, we need to very quickly burst a commonly held view that innovation starts with an idea. It doesn’t.

 The solution to this is to start innovation by identifying an opportunity – an opportunity to solve a customer problem where the problem is being poorly solved by the currently available solutions in market.
 Organisations should focus their efforts on identifying where these opportunities exist and then focus their innovation effort on solving the biggest opportunities.

 Unfortunately, traditional customer research has done a poor job at uncovering these opportunities.
-That is part of Christensen’s core insight: historic methods for uncovering what customer wants and value have not served marketing professionals well.
-Christensen determined that “Customers hire products and services to get jobs done” in the same way that organisations hire staff to get specific jobs done.
+That is part of Astridtensen’s core insight: historic methods for uncovering what customer wants and value have not served marketing professionals well.
+Astridtensen determined that “Customers hire products and services to get jobs done” in the same way that organisations hire staff to get specific jobs done.
 And “once you understand the job, then the product design is relatively straightforward”.

 Using this approach, innovation opportunities will exist where customer jobs are not getting done well by the available market solutions.
 It is these opportunities that are the golden nuggets and it is these opportunities that organisations should get excited about and use as their basis for their innovation effort.